ace-diff/ace-diff/README.md

 - go to next/previous diff
 - optional scroll locking (horizontal + vertical)
 - copy all to right/left
-- simplifyDiffs()
-- documentation
+- undo method

 #### Appalling slow stuff that can be improved
 - don't diff on updateGap()
 - diffs the diffs to know when to redraw gap + arrows
-- cap out the diffs if > N?
+- really need to debounce scrolling

 ### Known limitations
 - only one AceDiff per page